IBM-Blockchain-Archive/marbles/tutorial_part2.md

 We are going to (1) create a "login" for each user.
 "Login" is in quotes because we will not be requiring any password to login.
 The user's selection of the desired username will be sufficient.
-Having identify allows us to prefill this user's actions with their username and allows us to restrict their actions. ie. The user Bob should not be able to simply take a marble from Leroy, though he will be free to give away a marble to Leroy.
+Having an identify will allows us to prefill this user's actions with their username as well as allow the app to restrict their actions. ie. The user Bob should not be able to simply take a marble from Leroy, though he will be free to give away a marble to Leroy.
 (2) Users can now create an 'open trade'.
 Meaning they can create a contract of sorts that says "I am willing to give up my Large Blue marble for a Large Green marble".
 Another user can "login" our app and execute the trade if he has a green marble and wants a blue one.
 This is still a simplistic asset transfer demo using a monolithic chaincode model.
-There will be no user security, crypto signatures or privacy until Part 3.
+There will be no user security, crypto signatures or privacy until Part 3 [TBA].

 #Identity
-If you have already fired up/seen Part 2 then you've probably saw the new trade navigation link and the new "login" section.
+If you have already seen Part 2 on accident, then you've probably saw the new trade navigation link and the new "login" section.
 The trading example we are building to requires knowing which user we are impersonating so we have built a fake login.
+Go ahead and browse to your Part 2's url.
+If you are running marbles locally this will be [http://localhost:3000/p2](http://localhost:3000/p2).
+If you are running marbles somewhere else it will be your hostname with a `/p2` at the end of your domain or IP.

 Click the "HI [USERNAME]" part in the top right and you can select which user you want to be.
 We will not be building any type of security mechanism yet.
 The client side JS will be in control of keeping track of which user is logged in.
-There is a global variable called `user` and it will have a username field with an all lowercase values.
+There is a global variable in this JS code called `user`.
+Its an object  and it will have a username string field in lowercase.
 The JS that controls this is in `/public/part2.js`.

+__./public/part2.js__

 ```js
 	var user = {username: "bob"};
 ```

+That’s it for now.
+Just keep this in mind as we leverage who the user is and accomplish some actions later.

 #Trading
-Ok let’s do some real work again.
+Ok let’s do some real work again and look at chaincode.
-Now last time we created stuff to be stored we created individual key/value pairs for each marble.
+Now last time we created stuff to be stored we created **individual** key/value pairs **for each** marble.
-Let’s try something different this time and use 1 key/value pair to track all known trades.
+Let’s try something different this time and use **one** key/value pair to track **all** known trades.
 This will be an array of open trade structs.
 The open trades themselves will be a struct of things like the username, timestamp, what they are willing to trade away and what they want in return.
 The whole data layout is below.